dotnet/runtime/NewWorkflowDocs/workflow.md

 ## Building the Repo

 The main script that will be in charge of most of the building you might want to do is the `build.sh`, or `build.cmd` on Windows, located at the root of the repo.
-This script receives as arguments the subset(s) you might want to build, as well as multiple parameters to configure your build, such as the build configuration, target operating system, target architecture, and so on.
+This script receives as arguments the subset(s) you might want to build, as well as multiple parameters to configure your build, such as the configuration, target operating system, target architecture, and so on.

 ### General Overview

-Running the script as is will build all the components in *Debug* configuration.
-But you probably will be working with only one or two at a time, so it is more efficient to just build those.
+Running the script as is with no arguments whatsoever, will build the whole repo in *Debug* configuration, for the OS and architecture of your machine.
+But you probably will be working with only one or two components at a time, so it is more efficient to just build those.
 This is done by means of the `-subset` flag.
 For example, for CoreCLR, it would be:

 ```bash
 ./build.sh -subset clr